traverson/traverson/readme.markdown

 traverson
 .from('http://api.example.com')
 .follow('link_one', 'link_two', 'link_three')
+<b>.withRequestOptions({
-<b>.withRequestOptions({ headers: { 'x-my-special-header': 'foo' } })</b>
+  headers: { 'x-my-special-header': 'foo' },
+  qs: { query: 'bar' },
+})</b>
 .getResource(function(error, document) {
     ...
 });
 </pre>

-This would add the header `x-my-special-header` to all requests issued for this three link walk.
-Check out the [request docs](https://github.com/request/request#requestoptions-callback) to see which options to use.
+This would add the header `x-my-special-header` and the query string `query` to all requests issued for this three link walk.
+Check out the [request docs](https://github.com/request/request#requestoptions-callback) to see which options can be used.
 Among other things, you can set custom headers, do HTTP basic authentication, [OAuth](https://github.com/request/request#oauth-signing) and other cool stuff.
+If you do not want to use the same options for every step of the link traversal you can pass an array into `withRequestOptions` where each array element represents the options for the corresponding step (similar to `withTemplateParameters`).

 A word of warning: When running in the browser and not in Node.js, the request library is shimmed by [SuperAgent](https://github.com/visionmedia/superagent) to shim the request module.
 Most request options are mapped to appropriate superagent options.
 If you use Traverson in the browser and you notice odd behaviour regarding `withRequestOptions`, please file an [issue](https://github.com/basti1302/traverson/issues).